brettonw/gene-sequences.js/README.md

 Analysis and visualization of HIV gene sequences

 # Data Set
-A JSON-format data set that represents the C2-V5 region of the *env* gene from three different individuals, taken from a very famous study on HIV sequence evolution by Shankarappa (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC113104/).
+A JSON-format data set that represents the C2-V5 region of the *env* gene from HIV-1 samples taken from three different individuals (source: [Shankarappa](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC113104/)).

-There are multiple sequences per subject time point.
-The naming system is the patient number, then c or p (cells/plasma), then the month of sampling, then the clone.
-So P7c80 1075 means patient 7 sequence from cells 80 months post seroconversion clone #1075.

-There are multiple sequences per subject time point.
-The quasispecies (cloud of related viruses) inside a person gets more diverse with time.
-Though very late in infection the most fit virus is thought to outgrow the rest of the viruses so you may get a decrease in viral diversity.
+There are multiple sequences per subject time point (measured as months post sero-conversion), reflecting the quasispecies (cloud of related viruses) inside the patient.
+The quasispecies gets more diverse with time, though the most fit virus is thought to outgrow the rest of the viruses so you may get a decrease in viral diversity late in the infection.

-This is one line of research using HIV sequence data – the other is when you have one sequence per person and lots of different people.

-Sequence data is all A, C, T & G….(and sometimes Y, really there are others if there are mixtures):
+Sequence data is:

 |IUPAC nucleotide code|Base|
 |---|---|